 Prices from £199.00

-This stunning barn conversion (sleeps 2) has private use of a hot tub and indoor pool with steam room.
+This stunning barn conversion sleeps 2 (plus an infant) has private use of a hot tub and indoor pool with steam room.
 The enclosed dog friendly garden has valley views and the paddocks have direct access to AONB South Coast foot and cycle paths to local gourmet pubs!

 - Private Hot Tub